vhub-team/native-db/functions/0xC2D2AD9EAAE265B8.md

 # HUD::GET_FAKE_SPECTATOR_MODE

 ## Summary
-Returns weather or not we are in faked spectator mode.
+Returns weather or not we are in faked spectator mode

 ## Returns
 * **BOOL**